petarbelchev/PersonalFinancer-WebApp/README.md

 ![Admin Home Page](./Screenshots/admin-homepage.jpeg)

 Admin can manage all users and their accounts.
-Edit and delete accounts and transactions, edit them.
-The Administrator has information about number of users and accounts.
-When press "More statistics" button on Home page he makes AJAX request and receive more fresh data from the server about amount of all transactions maded by users grouped by currencies.
+He can Edit and Delete accounts and transactions.
+The Administrator has information about the number of users and accounts.
+When press "More statistics" button on Home page makes AJAX request and receive more fresh data from the server about amount of all transactions maded by users grouped by currencies.

 ![More statistics](./Screenshots/admin-more-statistics.jpeg)